top of page

 Yes, that applied to me too.
 I knew I couldn’t take this information about diet and health without verifying it was from reputable and supported sources.
 I would have been naive otherwise, and foolish.

-Even if my work in my daddy's kitchen could not overcome any damage already done by the drugs mentioned above, surely the reduction of sugar and inflammatory foods at least gave him a bit of a chance to maintain or even improve his general health?
+Even if my work in my daddy's kitchen could not overcome any damage already done by his high-sugar diet, not to speak of the drugs mentioned above, surely the reduction of sugar and inflammatory foods at least gave him a bit of a chance to maintain or even improve his general health?

 Although occasionally I felt that I was on a fool's errand, I do give myself credit for being brave enough to at least try, certainly to do things way beyond my comfort zone.